selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 To you the Renaissance was just something that happened to other people.
 Today I live, tomorrow I clean, maybe.
 Today is the last day before tomorrow.
-Tolerance is the suspicion that others could have right.
-Too many people consider their habits to be the rules of life.
-Towel throwing is the favorite sport of the pessimists.
-Tradition is illusion of the durability.
+Tolerance is the suspicion that others could have right.= Too many people consider their habits to be the rules of life.= Towel throwing is the favorite sport of the pessimists.= Tradition is illusion of the durability.
 True love shines like a dawn and stay silent like a grave.
 Trying is the first step towards failure.
 Turtles can tell you more about the way than rabbits.
-Unconditional obedience requires ignorance.
+Unconditional obedience requires ignorance.=
 Untruth shatters the soul, truth strengthens it.
-Warm and honest interest is almost as much as understanding.
-We are on the trails of the killer.
+Warm and honest interest is almost as much as understanding.=- We are on the trails of the killer.
-We can gain power through knowledge, but we only get to perfection through love.
-We do so much to think so little.
+We can gain power through knowledge, but we only get to perfection through love.= We do so much to think so little.
 We don't get sick from giving, rather than from keeping.
-We have vague hopes, but clear fears.
+We have vague hopes, but clear fears.=
 We must awaken from sleep and see our responsibility.
-We never speak with a full mouth rather with an empty head.
-We often have to start over, but rarely from scratch.
+We never speak with a full mouth rather with an empty head.= We often have to start over, but rarely from scratch.
 We often need a change of our viewing direction, in order to see clearly.
 We rarely think of what we do not have but too often of what we lack.
-We talk little, if we do not talk about ourselves.
-What do you say as an outsider to the topic of intelligence?
+We talk little, if we do not talk about ourselves.= What do you say as an outsider to the topic of intelligence?
-What good does it do to man if he has learned to read and write, but leaves thinking to others?
-What is done out of love always is on the other side of good and evil.
-What is nationalism?
-This is a patriotism that has lost its nobility.
-What is swept under the table, is often found under the carpet.
-What is won by violence has no endurance.
+What good does it do to man if he has learned to read and write, but leaves thinking to others?= What is done out of love always is on the other side of good and evil.= What is nationalism?
+This is a patriotism that has lost its nobility.=- What is swept under the table, is often found under the carpet.=- What is won by violence has no endurance.=-
-What is won with violence, can be kept only with violence.
-What man has learned to understand, he is no longer affraid from.
+What is won with violence, can be kept only with violence.=- What man has learned to understand, he is no longer affraid from.
 What man never surrender, man will never lose.
 What one likes to do is rarely especially good.